ntampellini/TSCoDe/README.md

 TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule. **The reactive indexes specified are counted starting from zero!** If the molecules are specified without reactive indexes, a pop-up ASE GUI window will guide the user into manually specifying the reactive atoms after running the program.

-Reactive atoms supported are `CHONPS`.
+Reactive atoms supported are `C, H, O, N, P, S, F, Cl, Br, I`.
 Reactions can be of four kinds:
 - Two molecules, one reactive atom each - "string embed" (*i.e.* SN2 reactions)
 - Two molecules, one with a single reactive atom and the other with two reactive atoms - "chelotropic embed" (*i.e.* epoxidations)
 - Two molecules, two reactive atoms each - "cyclical embed" (*i.e.* Diels-Alder reactions)